 Previous versions of this setup, developed by the group of Professor Rosakis [1,2], have been used to address important issues in earthquake dynamics, including the sub-Rayleigh to supershear transition, the bimaterial effects on rupture directionality and speed, the change of rupture mode from pulse-like to crack-like with decreasing fault pre-stress, and rupture interaction with the free surface [1-8].

-The new measurements, based on ultrahigh-speed digital image correlation, constitute a significant advancement compared to those obtained with previous diagnostics, as they allow to quantify a broad range of field quantities and they have already allowed us to discover new phenomena, undetectable with previous techniques.
-For example, we have recently been able to visualize the formation of pressure shock fronts (in addition to the shear ones) associated to the propagation of supershear ruptures in viscoelastic materials .
-Another important advancement in the study of dynamic ruptures has been tracking the evolution of dynamic friction of spontaneously propagating dynamic ruptures .
+The new measurements, based on ultrahigh-speed digital image correlation, constitute a significant advancement compared to those obtained with previous diagnostics, as they allow to quantify a broad range of field quantities and they have already allowed us to discover new phenomena, undetectable with previous techniques [12-13].
+Recently, we have been able to characterize the spatiotemporal properties of sub-Rayleigh and supershear ruptures at a level of detail that was only possible to achieve with numerical simulations, until recently .
+Another important advancement in the study of dynamic ruptures has been the ability to track the local evolution of dynamic friction of spontaneously propagating dynamic ruptures under constant , or rapidly varying normal stress [16-17].
+We have used these measurements to challenge existing friction formulations and propose new ones.
+We have also recently been able to visualize the formation of pressure shock fronts (in addition to the shear ones) associated to the propagation of supershear ruptures in viscoelastic materials .

 Validation of the digital image correlation measurements with laser velocimeters. (a) Schematics of the configuration employed. (b) Comparison of the interface-parallel time-histories obtained with the velocimeters (colored curves) and DIC (black curves) at the same locations.
 The two measurements are in excellent agreement.
 However, while it is only possible to employ 2-3 velocimeters (which are quite expensive) in each experiment, the DIC measurements provide a near-continuous mapping.
 Credit: Rubino, Rosakis, Lapusta, Nature Communications (2017).